appdev-lessons/rails-on-render/content.md

 <div class="bg-red-100 py-1 px-5" markdown="1">

 Note the "Max database size" on the Tiny Turtle free plan is only 20 MB.
 This is pretty small, and as your app and database grows you may hit this limit fairly quickly.
-In that case, follow the steps later in this guide on [Migrating Databases](#migrating-databases){: target="_self" } back to Render, and upgrading to a paid plan there.
+In that case, follow the steps later in this guide on [Database Backups and Migrations](#database-backups-and-migrations){: target="_self" } back to Render, and upgrading to a paid plan there.
 Unfortunately, when your database starts to grow there's no free lunch!
 </div>

 Once you have that URL from ElephantSQL copied to your clipboard, you can head to your [Render dashboard](https://dashboard.render.com/), and find the app you wish to connect the external database.
 On the dashboard for your app, click on "Environment" and note the `DATABASE_URL`: